 A country garden near Maidstone in Kent.
 Originally a Kentish Cobnut farm, redesigned and maintained over a number of years by the present owners and divided into distinct separate garden areas wrapping around the house.
 The main garden is dominated in early spring by a superb specimen ornamental cherry, Prunus ’Tai Haku’ together with Yew, Buxus and Lavender topiary and borders containing mixed shrubs, perennials and many spring bulbs.
 Other areas of the garden include a walled garden with wide borders, a canal and fountain.
 A sunken contemporary box parterre with modern sculpture.
 An area of specimen trees.
 Lines of triffid like hard pruned Kent cobnuts within the garden and a separate meadow with Kent cobnuts and many trees underplanted with Narcissus poeticus and other spring bulbs.

-When award-winning architects James Soane and Christopher Ash built a modern house in 2006 among the medieval cottages of Lavenham in Suffolk, they created a garden which is a successful blend of traditional and contemporary.
+When award-winning architects James Soane and Christopher Ash built a modern house among the medieval cottages of Lavenham in Suffolk, they created a garden which is a successful blend of traditional and contemporary.
 With architectural skill they have packed a lot into a little space – a typical English lawn edged with lavender, a waist-high wall enclosing a herbaceous border, a mini-meadow no bigger than a living room carpet, a potager, raised vegetable beds and an elegant summerhouse with a green roof.

 A small wrap around the house garden on three sides and a secret garden with a small hot border through an archway gate at the rear of the garden.
 The garden borders a railway line, hence the unusual shape and belongs to a garden designer and his wife.